Chebyshev expansion of spectral functions using restricted Boltzmann machines: Chebyshev Moment Correction

 \section{Chebyshev Moment Correction}

 In the absence of errors, only the overlap of the Chebyshev vectors with $|t_0\rangle$ is needed to obtain the Chebyshev moments.
-Due to errors in approximating the wave functions as RBMs and the fact that each wave function is obtained recursively from the previous two, the Chebyshev wave functions will become less and less accurate with errors to compound for the higher moments.
-However we can obtain better estimates by constructing a new set of Chebyshev wave functions that are linear combinations of the original RBM approximation of the Chebyshev wave functions.
-As such, the accuracy of each moment is no longer solely dependent on the expressivity, or representation power of a single variational wave function or RBM.
+Due to limitations in the expressivity of the RBM wave-function and the fact that each successive Chebyshev wave-function is obtained recursively, the variational Chebyshev wave-functions will become a less accurate approximation, amplifying the error for the higher moments.
+However, we can obtain better estimates for the Chebyshev moments by recalculating the Chebyshev wave-functions in the sub-space spanned by the original ones.
+Thus the errors are no longer dependent on the individual accuracy of each variational Chebyshev wave-function, but will depend on how well the true Chebyshev wave-functions can be represented in the new basis.